gtb-2022-wu-linxian/.github/profile/README.md

 ## Hi there 👋

-Here is the Github organization where I save my homeworks and assignments for TW gtb.
+Here is the Github organization where I save my homeworks and assignments for TW gtb-2022.
 And here is my basic information :)
 - Name: Linxian WU
 - Hometown: Sichuan